 Know and Understand the Value of Your Trade Mark

-With setting up and operations costs building up, it’s easy for trade mark registration and enforcement to fall to the wayside.
+With set up and operations costs building up, it’s easy for trade mark registration and enforcement to fall to the wayside.
 Your business’ name or logo, however, is how people recognise and associate with your business.
 It also can become an identifiable asset that you can sell or license to others for a fee.